-- I D E A stands for Individual with Disabilities Education Act and was first passed in 1975.
+- IDEA stands for the Individual with Disabilities Education Act and was first passed in 1975.
 Prior to IDEA being passed, it was perfectly acceptable and common practice to keep your disabled children at home.
 Schools were able to refuse to allow them in.
-I mention this only for perspective, because I was in kindergarten in 1975.
+I mention this only for perspective because I was in kindergarten in 1975.
 So just one generation earlier, my son may have been turned away by his local neighborhood school.
 It’s very likely that I would have been encouraged to institutionalize him, but that’s another blog post for another day!

 - It is to be revised or reauthorized every 10 years.
 So far that has happened in 1990 and 2004.
 Whether or not it gets redone is completely at the whim of our Congress and whether or not they make it a priority.
 In 2015, Congress passed ESSA, and that legislation then meshed with IDEA so that they would be compatible.

 - When it gets reauthorized, the work first begins in the Senate HELP committee.
 HELP stands for Health, Education, Labor, and Pensions.
 If you have concerns, contact your Senator, especially if they are on the committee.
 The committee has several champions of people with disabilities on it.
 Including, Senator Casey from PA and Senator Hassan from NH, who has a son with CP.